-Exhibit 5-15: Service Infrastructure's Operation Concept of Security shows how security tokens integrate into the infrastructure.
+Exhibit 5-16: Service Infrastructure's Operation Concept of Security shows how security tokens integrate into the infrastructure.
 The user signs on, which starts an authentication and authorization process that consists of the following steps:

 - 1. The security service creates a token (like an identification) to provide Security and Privacy rights, depending on the specific sign-on, and then it creates a Role-Based Action Control (RBAC). - 2.
-The token notifies the IS/IP the message can transmit and complete the connection to the proper business service.

-- 3. The business service initiates the correlation sets, registers the correlation token, and tracks the progress through the business service.
+The token notifies the IS/IP the message can transmit and complete the connection to the proper business service. - 3.
+The business service initiates the correlation sets, registers the correlation token, and tracks the progress through the business service.
 The user can stop or pause the process and sign on the next day.
 If a failure happens, the recovery can identify the progress, based on the token and the corresponding correlation set. - 4.
 Technical services and business services use the token to determine access control to business logic and data access.

-Exhibit 5-15: Service Infrastructure's Operation Concept of Security
+Exhibit 5-16: Service Infrastructure's Operation Concept of Security

-5.4.6.2 APPLICATION ARCHITECTURE SECURITY STANDARDS
+5.4.7.2 APPLICATION ARCHITECTURE SECURITY STANDARDS

-The SEAS Vendor will also leverage Security and Privacy standards, processes, and procedures in the T-8: Enterprise Data Security Plan deliverable document located on the FX Projects Repository (i.e., FX Home > Standards and Plans > Technology > FX Enterprise Data Security Plan).
+The SEAS Vendor will also leverage Security and Privacy standards, processes, and procedures in the T-8: Enterprise Data Security Plan deliverable document located in the FXPR at FX Hub > Standards & Plans > Category: Technology > Enterprise Data Security Plan (T-8).